ca0v/html-lab/README.md

 Here I will explore HTML-only concepts and functionality.
 Off the top of my head I'm thinking embedded video, date pickers and accessibility, but I will explore tags I am not familiar with and tags that have contextual importance.

+Please note that <a href="https://github.com/features/copilot">copilot<a> wrote most of the content for this entire html-lab.

 ## Tags

 Here is an "exhaustive" list of all the HTML tags (surely I missed many):